brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 ## Important Note: Registry Configuration (`dwse`)

-**Note:** The `dwse` registry key is only required for players that have been previously configured with a setup file that explicitly disabled LDWS.
-This registry setting is NOT needed when LDWS is simply disabled by default on the player.
+**Note:** The `dwse` registry key is only required for players that have been previously configured with a Setup that explicitly disabled LDWS.
+This registry setting is NOT needed when the LDWS is simply disabled by default on the player.
 For standard LDWS enablement, use the `SetupDWS()` function (Method 1) or the `@brightsign/dwsconfiguration` module (Method 2) as these are the primary solutions for enabling LDWS functionality.

 ## Best Practices